 Extra Curricular Activities

 The department aims to offer students the opportunity to study outside of the classroom (where possible).
-For the past 8 years the department has run a visit to Disneyland Paris, where students have gained insight into how maths is used in the real world in the context of an international tourist attraction.
+Over the past 10 years the department has run several visits to Disneyland Paris, where students have gained insight into how mathematics is used in the real world in the context of an international tourist attraction.

-We also have Maths classrooms open most lunchtimes where students can drop in for help with homework.
-There will also be computers available for students to access maths based learning.
+We also have designated mathematics classrooms open most lunchtimes where students can drop in for help with homework.
+There will also be computers available for students to access mathematics based learning